girlscript/winter-of-contributing/Web_Development/FrontEnd/Bootstrap Grids/README.md

 #### Column Widths

-But what if in the above example we want the first column to occupy half of the width of the screen?
+But what if in the above example we want the first column to occupy half of the screen?
 We do it by using `col-6` class, which basically specifies that the first block will take a width of 6 columns.

 ```html
 <div class="container">